-Make sure you have read the Aim’s & Scope for the journal you are submitting to and follow them closely.
+Make sure you have read the aims and scope for the journal you are submitting to and follow them closely.
 Different journals accept different types of articles and not all will accept review articles, so it’s important to check this before you start writing.

 2. Define your scope

 Define the scope of your review article and the research question you’ll be answering, making sure your article contributes something new to the field and reports on new ideas that haven’t already been investigated.

 As award-winning author Angus Crake told us, you’ll also need to “define the scope of your review so that it is manageable, not too large or small; it may be necessary to focus on recent advances if the field is well established.”